opennetworkinglab/p4c-docker/README.md

 * `opennetworking/p4c:latest` Updated daily and built from the master branch of the [p4lang/p4c][p4c] repository;
-* `opennetworking/p4c:stable` Built using an arbitrary selected p4c commit that produces outputs known to work well with the ONOS development and testing environment.
+* `opennetworking/p4c:stable` Built using an arbitrarily selected p4c commit that produces outputs known to work well with the ONOS development and testing environment.